Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 If we know anything of machine learning in 2023, it is this: bigger is better.
 Give your model more data, parameters, and compute and success is (somewhat) guaranteed.

 However, larger models are memory-hungry and slow.
 To combat this, there is a range of  techniques that minimise training and inference costs.
 Some focus on efficient implementation of the Transformer architecture (FlashAttention[5], ZeroQuant[6]).
 Others involve algorithmic changes (Pruning, Sparsity [add references here]).
-Regardless of the approach, timing each operation in a computational graph is essential.
+Regardless of the approach, the ability to accurately time individual operations in a computational graph is essential.

 Doing so isn't trivial - there is a set of tricks needed to get accurate & repeatable results.
 In this blog, we present a comprehensive guide to each of these.